Public validation benchmarks and consistency evidence

 Public benchmark evidence under load and scale

-Public benchmark results from the official repository show how the browser behaves under performance pressure and concurrent profile scale.
+Public benchmark results cover both performance pressure and concurrent profile scale.

 Benchmarks were run locally across macOS, Linux, and Windows.

-The official repository also reports roughly 2x faster profile creation at 50 concurrent profiles.
+Public benchmark runs also include roughly 2x faster profile creation at 50 concurrent profiles.

-The signal dimensions and runtime paths below are the ones the product is built to keep aligned.
+The signal dimensions and runtime paths below are the public evidence areas used to judge whether the model stays aligned.

 Signal collection coverage